 The Arctic National Wildlife Refuge is the best place in the world to watch polar bears and Arctic Wild’s guides are uniquely qualified to share the wonders of the Arctic with you.
 On our trip to the Arctic Coast this fall you can immerse yourself in the world of the polar bear, learn about modern Eskimo (Inupiat) culture, and experience wilderness at the end of the earth.
-In addition to our time with the bears we are planning a fly-in day trip to the Brooks Range to show you the great beauty and diversity of the Arctic Refuge.

 Each fall polar bears from the Beaufort Sea travel to Barter Island, sometimes in great numbers.
 They travel off of the pack ice to the shore seeking an annual food bonanza.
 Each fall, the Inupiat Eskimos of Barter Island continue their tradition of hunting for bowhead whales.
 When all of the parts of the whale fit for human consumption have been harvested, the carcass is given to the waiting bears.
 This situation provides us with an unparalleled opportunity to safely observe bears feeding and interacting at the edge of the Arctic Ocean.
 Twenty to thirty bears are regularly on the island at this time of year.
 We will fly to the village of Kaktovik and stay in a local hotel, immersing ourselves in the exciting world of the Polar Bear.